 ALCH is interesting not only from a theoretical point of view.
-Although many existing ontologies are Horn, in particular the largest ones such as SNOMED CT5 and GALEN,6 this is often for historical reasons, and advances in reasoning systems for expressive DLs have led many ontology developers to consider the use of new language features.
+Although many existing ontologies are Horn, in particular the largest ones such as SNOMED CT and GALEN, this is often for historical reasons, and advances in reasoning systems for expressive DLs have led many ontology developers to consider the use of new language features.
 One example of this phenomenon, which is directly relevant to this paper, is the latest initiative to remodel the anatomical part of SNOMED CT.
 Presently, the anatomical model in SNOMED CT uses the so-called SEP-triplet encoding (see, e.g., [Suntisrivaraporn et al., 2007]), which encodes "part-of" relations as "is-a" relations.
-For example, "finger" is modelled using a triple of concepts: S-finger representing the structure of fin-
+For example, "finger" is modelled using a triple of concepts: S-finger representing the structure of finger, which subsumes E-finger representing the entire finger and P-finger representing the parts of finger.
+The fact that finger is a part of hand is expressed as S-finger \sqsubseteq P-hand.

-^{}supported by the EPSRC grant number EP/G02085X/1
+^{}supported by the EPSRC grant EP/G02085X/1 titled "ConDOR: Consequence-Driven Ontology Reasoning"

-1owl.man.ac.uk/factplusplus/
+1 owl.man.ac.uk/factplusplus/